-Appendix 2 contains a summary of proposed performance measures and targets from these projects.
+Appendix 2 contains a summary of proposed performance measures and targets for the 23 ICAM Pilot Program projects.
 Each recipient was required to describe potential measures and outcomes in their original competitive proposal.
 Upon project selection, each recipient worked with the National Aging and Disability Transportation Center (NADTC), a technical assistance center that operates under a cooperative agreement with FTA, to refine and finalize their project evaluation strategies.